tgh-apil/Cerberus-Multivent/README.md

 provide documentation and educational materials for its use, should it be necessary, in order to minimize the very significant risks of iatrogenic harm.

-It has significant potential for causing harm  even in the hands of highly skilled and experienced clinicians.
-Any clinical application requires close monitoring of patients by automated system and living, breathing care providers familiar with the system.
+Any clinical application requires close monitoring of patients by automated systems and living, breathing care providers familiar with the system and its hazards.

-It is posted here in order to faciliate rapid knowledge sharing and research on strategies for addressing the global ventilator shortage during pandemics.
+It is posted here in order to faciliate rapid knowledge sharing and research on strategies for addressing the global ventilator shortages.

 Any of use of this device is done purely at your own risk and liability.
 The developers and associated insititutions do not accept any liability for its use.

 **In an ideal world, such a device would never be used on living beings.**

+# Publications
+1. <a href="https://journals.lww.com/ccejournal/Fulltext/2020/05000/Personalized_Ventilation_to_Multiple_Patients.3.aspx?context=LatestArticles" rel="nofollow" target="_blank">Han JS, Mashari A, Singh D, Dianti J, Goligher E, Long M, Ng W, Wasowicz M, Preiss D, Vesely A, Kacmarek R, Keshavjee S, Brochard L, Fisher JA, Slutsky AS.
+Personalized Ventilation to Multiple Patients Using a Single Ventilator: Description and Proof of Concept.
+Critical Care Explorations.
+2020 May;2(5):e0118.</a>

 # Documentation
 Cerberus was originally designed to allow complete assembly using commercial off-the-shelf (COTS) ventilator circuit components.
 In addition to this original version, we created two custom components to make the system more robust and allow the adjustment of PEEP for each patient.
 Custom component design files can be found in the repository.